casdoor/casdoor-website/docs/application/terminology.md

 - **Cookie expire** — Session cookie lifetime in hours (default: 720).
 Without "Remember me", the session is capped at 24 h regardless.
 - **Default group** — Group automatically assigned to new users signing up through this application, including both direct sign-up and OAuth-based registration.
 Providers and invitations can override this per-signup: the effective group follows the priority **invitation SignupGroup > provider SignupGroup > application Default group**.
+- **Default tag** — Tag automatically assigned to new users who sign up through this application.
 - **Enable signup** — Allow self sign-up.
 When off, only admins can create accounts.
 - **Disable signin** — Disable all sign-in for this application.
 - **Enable guest signin** — Allow unauthenticated guest access by presenting `code=guest-user` to the token endpoint.
 Requires **Enable signup** to be on as well.
 Not available for the `built-in` organization.
 See [Guest authentication](/docs/how-to-connect/guest-auth).